 I Think I Discovered the Fountain of Youth…and Bottled it

-I wasn’t actually setting out to discover the fountain of youth, but I think I found it.
-It is not a place, but rather, a moisturizer.
-Tallow to be specific.
+I wasn’t actually setting out to discover the fountain of youth, but I found it.
+It is not a place but rather a moisturizer.
+Tallow, to be specific.
 Interestingly, I discovered it quite by accident.
-I have always loved natural products and kind of had the basic philosophy that if I wouldn’t put it in my mouth, why put it on my skin?
+I have always loved natural products and had the basic philosophy that if I wouldn’t put it in my mouth, why put it on my skin?
 The skin is an organ that comprises over 75% of your body.
-Whatever you put on your skin, goes right into your system.
+Whatever you place on your skin goes right into your system.
 The more your system needs to fight harmful toxins, the less focus it has on healing and performing optimally.

-I guess when I started thinking with this perspective, I began scanning labels.
-All of a sudden I became aware of what I was ingesting, putting on my body, or cleaning my home with.
-Everything around me from home cleaning products, deodorant, to laundry detergent received a complete overhaul.
+When I started thinking with this perspective, I began scanning labels.
+Suddenly, I became aware of what I was ingesting, putting on my body, or cleaning my home with.
+Everything around me, from home cleaning products and deodorant to laundry detergent, received a complete overhaul.
 I wanted to keep things as pure as possible.
 You can check out my post on detoxifying your laundry room here.

-As a result, I switched over to preparing my own skin care products just so I could control what was going in them.
+As a result, I switched to preparing my own skincare products to control the ingredients.
 The only problem was wintertime.
 My skin is pretty balanced except when the air turns bitter cold.
-All of a sudden, flakes appear, and my skin tightens and cracks.
+Suddenly, flakes appear, and my skin tightens and cracks.
 What is that all about?

 Wisdom from Above

 So, I did what any normal person would do.
 I prayed and asked God for wisdom.
 He is always ready to reveal His brilliance.
-In the dead of winter, I looked around and saw that plants are dormant, but the sheep and the cows still roam about unbothered.
-I don’t know why that popped into my head except that I had just prayed.
+In the dead of winter, I looked around and saw that plants were dormant, but the sheep and the cows still roamed about unbothered.
+I don’t know why that popped into my head, except that I had just prayed.
 It made sense to me.
-In the winter I would need something that could withstand winter temperatures, and reserve my plant oils for the more humid warmer seasons.
+In the winter, I would need something that could withstand winter temperatures and reserve my plant oils for the more humid, warmer seasons.

-With my download from heaven, I started my research and came to the conclusion that tallow was my answer.
+With my download from heaven, I started my research and concluded that tallow was my answer.
 I created this moisturizer and handed out a few jars to some friends at church.
 Instantly, I had customers for life.
-One friend’s husband came up to me and asked, “What is in that jar?
-My wife looks ten years younger and her skin is so smooth.
-Can I get a jar too?”
+One friend’s husband approached me and asked, “What is in that jar?
+My wife looks ten years younger, and her skin is so smooth.
+Can I get a jar, too?”
 My Tallow Fountain of Youth Balm was born.

 What is Tallow and Why is it Good for My Skin?

 Tallow is simply rendered fat from a cow or sheep.
-It is intensely moisturizing, healing and replenishes the skin’s natural elasticity that decreases with age.
+It intensely moisturizes, heals, and replenishes the skin’s natural elasticity, which decreases with age.
 I love that it is 100% natural, won’t clog your pores, and doesn’t leave that greasy feel after it is applied.
-Just long-lasting, soft silky-smooth skin all day long.
+Just long-lasting, soft, silky-smooth skin all day long.

-The fat in tallow actually creates a protective barrier on the skin locking in moisture, yet still allowing the skin to breathe.
+The fat in tallow creates a protective barrier on the skin, locking in moisture yet still allowing the skin to breathe.
 This fat layer is what popped into my head when thinking about the dormancy of plants in the winter and the perfectly content cow in the field when it is snowing outside.
-Plant oils stay liquid when refrigerated and tallow and shea butter solidifies when chilled.
+Plant oils stay liquid when refrigerated, and tallow and shea butter solidify when chilled.
 Isn’t God brilliant?
 He gives us the most amazing downloads when we stop to ask and then really listen.
 This cream really works, and it is my go-to every winter for the softest skin imaginable.

 A Breakdown of the Ingredients for Winter Tallow & Honey Butter Face Cream:

-- Shea Butter– anti-aging, anti-inflammatory, boosts skin moisture, and helps fight breakouts.
+- Shea Butter or Cacao Butter– anti-aging, anti-inflammatory, boosts skin moisture, and helps fight breakouts.

-- Manuka Honey– balances the skin’s ph, anti-inflammatory, antibacterial (leaving skin clean with less bacteria that may cause breakouts), and helps remove dead skin that keeps skin clean and young.
+- Raw Honey balances the skin’s pH, is anti-inflammatory and antibacterial (leaving skin clean with fewer bacteria that may cause breakouts), and helps remove dead skin, keeping skin clean and young.

-- Calendula and Yarrow Infused Olive Oil (or regular olive oil)– Yarrow and Calendula are both amazing at reducing inflammation, reducing the appearance of wrinkles, improving the softness of the skin, and reducing bacteria that may cause skin breakouts.
+- Olive Oil—I use Calendula and Yarrow-Infused Olive Oil that I made from my own herbs if you happen to have them, but regular extra virgin olive oil works great.
+Yarrow and Calendula are both amazing at reducing inflammation, reducing the appearance of wrinkles, improving the softness of the skin, and reducing bacteria that may cause skin breakouts.

-- Jojoba Oil– moisturizes dry skin, fades fine lines and wrinkles, antibacterial, boosts skins glow, nourishes and heals.
+- Jojoba Oil– moisturizes dry skin, fades fine lines and wrinkles, is antibacterial, boosts skin glow, nourishes and heals.

-- Vitamin E Oil– healing, moisturizing, diminishes fine lines, scars, and wrinkles, reduces itching, and a natural preservative.
+- Vitamin E Oil– healing, moisturizing, diminishes fine lines, scars, and wrinkles, reduces itching, and is a natural preservative because of its antibacterial properties.

 - Aloe Vera– reduces swelling and inflammation, diminishes dark spots and scars, speeds up wound healing, supports the production and release of collagen, heals sunburn, clears up acne, and moisturizes.

-- Pomegranate Seed Oil– boosts collagen production, helps with skin elasticity, promotes the reversal of skin damage, moisturizing without greasy feel or clogging pores.
+- Pomegranate Seed Oil– boosts collagen production, helps with skin elasticity, promotes the reversal of skin damage, and moisturizes without a greasy feel or clogging pores. (optional)

 - Lavender Essential Oil – lavender is the number one essential oil for skin conditions.
-It is great for skin healing, anti-microbial, anti-inflamatory, antibacterial, helps reduce redness and soothes and calms the skin.
+It is great for skin healing, anti-microbial, anti-inflammatory, and antibacterial, helps reduce redness, and soothes and calms the skin.
+It is also amazing on burns.

-- Frankincense Essential Oil– naturally astringent, rejuvenates damaged skin issues, reducing the appearance of skin conditions, fine lines, or wrinkles.
+- Frankincense Essential Oil is naturally astringent and rejuvenates damaged skin, reducing the appearance of skin conditions, fine lines, and wrinkles.

 Winter Tallow & Honey Butter Face Cream